truenas/documentation/content/SCALECLIReference/Storage/CLIDataset.md

 {{< /expand >}}
 {{< /expand >}}

-### Encryption_Summary Command done
+### Encryption_Summary Command
 Use the `encryption_summary` command to retrieve a summary of all encrypted root datasets under the entered ID.

 {{< expand "Using the Encryption_Summary Command" "v" >}}
 #### Description
 The `encryption_summary command has one required property, `id`.
-`id` is the indentifier for the dataset found in the output of the `storage dataset query`.
+`id` is the identifier for the dataset found in the output of the `storage dataset query`.
 Enter the property argument using the `=` delimiter to separate property and value.
 Enter the command string then press <kbd>Enter</kbd>.
-The command returns progress in percentage complete followed by the encryption root datasets under the indentifier entered or `(empty list)` if none exist.
+The command returns progress in percentage complete followed by the encryption root datasets under the identifier entered or `(empty list)` if none exist.

 #### Usage
 From the CLI prompt, enter: